Dateline: Mexico City, Mexico

 The first step to opening an offshore bank account as someone with US indicia is to be up to date on your tax compliance.
 If you meet any of the US indicia it will flag your account to be reviewed.
 Take the time now to make sure you are not delinquent on any taxes.

-Know the requirements for offshore bank accounts.
-Offshore banking is not a simple procedure, especially as a US person.
-There are special IRS forms you will need to be aware of.
 Any non-US bank account will most likely require you to file the Foreign Bank Account Report (FBAR).
 Not doing so, either willfully or not, will bring enormous penalties.
 Check out our Ultimate Guide for FBAR filing and due dates.

 As with opening any offshore bank account, but especially for a US person, you need to know that a bank will fit your profile and needs.
 As a US person, you need to know the banks that work well with US persons, in addition to meeting your other banking and investment needs.

 There are places like Switzerland and Liechtenstein that are closed to banking for US persons, but others like Georgia are very accepting of US persons and offer great interest rates.
-There are also other countries somewhere in between that will require large deposit amounts and make you pay high fees in order to accept you as a US person.

 Next, find a bank that knows you and your goals and supports you in them.
 The terrible banks that don’t know their customers well and what you’re working towards, like HSBC, will send you a letter every 3 months making demands of you to fill out their long-winded forms.
-Or you’ll occasionally get a letter asking you to confirm your status for Common Reporting Standard (CRS).

 Find a bank that doesn’t make your life more difficult.
 If you are banking with HSBC or similar banks, you need to get out.
 Find a bank that will treat you best.

 We have substantial experience with hundreds of banks that would never bother anyone when the accounts are opened and set up properly.
-Reach out to our team and we’ll help you get started.
+Reach out to our team, and we’ll help you get started.